UnlimitedDesigns/advanced-obs-tablet-remote/README.md

 - Start/Stop Stream function
 - Stream Online Status

-Credits the Interface are going to  to https://github.com/t2t2/obs-tablet-remote
+Credits for the interface are going to: https://github.com/t2t2/obs-tablet-remote
-# advanced-obs-tablet-remote